perladvent/perldotcom/content/article/_pub_2002_08_20_perlandlwp.md

       http://www.cpan.org/authors/id/A/AA/AASSAD/CHECKSUMS
       ...

-See Chapter 4, "URLs", of *PerlÂ &Â LWP* for a longer discussion of URI objects.
+See Chapter 4, "URLs", of *Perl & LWP* for a longer discussion of URI objects.

 Of course, using a regexp to match hrefs is a bit simplistic, and for